 Shows your interest or passion for learning a new profession or skill set.

 Displays your dedication to taking the time to do your research while showcasing why you are the right person for the job.

 Provides more insight into your personality and motivation.
 As such, it will mention potential talking points that might come up in an interview.

 Advantageous for candidates with little-to-no work experience or if you’re changing careers, it showcases your willingness to learn.

 We realise that adding courses and certificates to a CV can be a tedious process.
-That's why our experts at CVMaker have designed CV examples featuring courses and certificates to guide you.
+That's why our experts at CVMaker have designed CV examples to guide you.
 This section features multiple examples while taking into consideration the different naming conventions and ways of displaying this information.

-Relevant courses: Strategic Communications (SC): Theory and Concepts, Applied SC, Audience and Population Behaviour & Influence, Introduction to Macroeconomics, Management Accounting, Statistics for Economists, Organisational behaviour.
-Dissertation: Brand Awareness and Integral communications.
+Relevant courses: Strategic Communications (SC): Theory and Concepts, Applied SC, Audience and Population Behaviour and Influence, Introduction to Macroeconomics, Management Accounting, Statistics for Economists, Organisational Behaviour.
+Dissertation: Brand Awareness and Integral Communications.